-- All concerns about the standards of the school must first be presented to the Headmaster. - A respectful demeanor is required at all times. - If the problem is not resolved, the staff member may appeal the decision in writing to the School Board, followed by a meeting to discuss the matter.
+- All concerns about the standards of the school must first be presented to the Head of School. - A respectful demeanor is required at all times. - If the problem is not resolved, the staff member may appeal the decision in writing to the School Board, followed by a meeting to discuss the matter.